newville/wxmplot/doc/comparisons.rst

     .. image:: images/plot_compare_qttutorial1.png
        :width: 75%

+The axes are labeled, of course, the contrast is better.
+Because communication is the goal.

 There is some basic interactivity with the Qt example in that the plot can be panned and zoomed.
 Some plot features can be altered by the end-user